emhat1/Homework-w08/README.md

 # Homework-w08

-Updated version of page from homework week 2
+This is an updated version of the page developed for week 02 homework.
+The page formatting has been improved, and sample projects have been added